aaronlws95/hlp-project-2017/README.md

 The assembler is separated into several modules:

-Program.fs :
+`Program.fs` : TO-DO

-Parser.fs : Parses the strings into instructions
+`Parser.fs` : Parses the text from the GUI text editor into a list of `InstructionType`s and returns a `MachineState` containing the instructions.

-Emulator.fs : Has all the instruction definitions
+`Emulator.fs` : Executes instructions and returns a new `MachineState`.

-GUI.fs : Handles the GUI code
+`GUI.fs` : TO-DO

-MachineType.fs :
+`MachineType.fs` : Contains data structure for register maps, memory maps, list of instructions, etc.

-InstructionType.fs : Has all the common types between the different modules
+`InstructionType.fs` : Holds all the implemented ARM instructions as `InstructionType` data types.